eclab/edisyn/README.md

 Donations are welcome via Paypal to my email address (sean@cs.gmu.edu).

+## Edisyn WALDORF M PUBLIC BETA

+We have a public beta for the Waldorf M ("Final" 1.09 firmware only).
+If you'd like to try it out, the Edisyn.app and edisyn.jar files [can be found here](http://robo1.cs.gmu.edu/edisyn.m.beta6.zip).
+Be sure to read the rest of this page to learn how to install those files.
+Also be sure to read the README file which accompanies them.

 ## What's New

 Version 33 has a patch editor for the entire ASM Hydrasynth family